dbjorge/jorbs-spire-mod/src/main/resources/stsjorbsmodResources/images/cards/README.md

 # How to make card images

 In order to make art for each card, read this guide.
-The list of card images needed can be found in the [Mod Character Package spreadsheet](https://docs.google.com/spreadsheets/d/1GY0eJsooEp361hWFL2lD-uPVa5-l-7g4f4FtyKs-k7Q/edit#gid=0)
+The list of card images needed can be found in the [Mod Character Package spreadsheet](https://docs.google.com/spreadsheets/d/1GY0eJsooEp361hWFL2lD-uPVa5-l-7g4f4FtyKs-k7Q/edit#gid=0) and in the readme for each card catagory.

-For the below section, I am going to use as an example the card "Fresh Adventure".
+Every card needs two images.
+I am going to use as an example the card "Fresh Adventure".
-Every card needs two images:
 1. A 250px x 190px .png image that serves as the normal card background named "freshadventure.png"
 2. A 500px x 380px .png image that is used when the card is highlighted/zoomed in, named "freshadventure_p.png".
 The _p stands for portriat.